mindee/tawazi/README.md

 <!-- put a link explaining what a DAG is-->

 The tawazi library enables **parallel** execution of functions in a [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph) dependency structure.
-This library satisifies the following:
+This library satisfies the following:
 * Stable, robust, well tested
 * lightweight
 * Thread Safety